BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 <img width="467" height="38" alt="Ekran görüntüsü 2026-06-11 021543" src="https://github.com/user-attachments/assets/4fef2135-1227-494e-b383-4928159a45f8" />

+> Elastic query used to search for SMB share access and file enumeration activity on remote systems.

 The search results revealed PowerShell activity interacting with a remote file share hosted on `WKSTN-1327`.
 The command referenced a script stored within a shared directory:

 `\\WKSTN-1327.quicklogistics.org\ITFiles\IT_Automation.ps1`

 <img width="644" height="104" alt="Ekran görüntüsü 2026-06-11 021604" src="https://github.com/user-attachments/assets/50bdedf8-65de-49de-aa69-62e6483be595" />

+> PowerShell activity showing access to a remote SMB share and the discovery of the IT_Automation.ps1 script on WKSTN-1327.

 This finding confirmed that the attacker had successfully accessed a remote share and was actively exploring resources available through the newly acquired credentials.
 The discovery also provided evidence of lateral movement activity, as the attacker was no longer operating solely on the initially compromised workstation.